 If you have read my earlier experience of moving to WpEngine, I mentioned why I decided to pay $450/month for hosting.
-One of the best feature of WPEngine is, it takes a daily backup of users WordPress blog, and if anything goes wrong, you can restore it.
-Today, I was working on normal optimization of the blog, and I used WP-optimize plugin to optimize my database.
+One of the best features of WPEngine is, it takes a daily backup of users WordPress blog, and if anything goes wrong, you can restore it.
+Today, I was working on a normal optimization of the blog, and I used WP-optimize plugin to optimize my database.

 I checked the error log file from WPEngine dashboard, and it showed me this error: